jleetaylor2020/Projects/README.md

 ## Intro

 I am a seasoned professional with 12 years of project management experience in a nonprofit and corporate leadership capacity.
-Currently, I work remotely and am employed full time with a San Francisco based tech/webops company.
-I serve in a role as IT support for web site reliability in both front-end and back-end web design.
+Currently, I work remotely and am employed full time with a tech/webops company headquartered in San Francisco, CA. I provide technical support for frontend and backend web design and website reliability.

 ## Experience
 2019-02